Do you feel bad for not capturing milestones or having family pictures? Here’s why you shouldn’t feel guilty for not taking photos of your kids.

 But rather than set it free, they continued to take selfies with it.
 They were oblivious about endangering the shark—they just needed to snap that cool photo.

 There’s that disconnect with nature sometimes.
-We’re so caught up with documenting and fall victim to our own narcissism, that we forget at what cost.
+We’re so caught up with documenting that we forget at what cost.

 In one extreme, it’s a shark’s life.
 And on the other end, maybe it’s the ability to simply be and enjoy life without the visual proof.
 Without taking a photograph.